yuvischwartz/project02/README.md

 * Ideas for future improvement (minimum of 3)
 - Active the search button with the Enter key
 - Active the toggle button for the mobile view
+- Change the color of each image box (border)
 - Create an animation background